raqeebanjum/SCS-Excel-Extractor/Ai-Excel-Extractor/README.md

      - Install required AI model if needed
      - Start the application
    - Open your web browser and go to http://localhost:5000
+   - Note: Will take a few minutes to build application the first time
+   - Note: Might have to run as admin and if you see firewall popups, click allow

 ### Mac Setup